-Health & Wellbeing Together is the forum where key leaders from the health and care system come together to improve the health and wellbeing of the local community, work towards reducing health inequalities and support the development of improved and joined up health and social care services.
+Health and Wellbeing Together is the forum where key leaders from the health, care and wider system come together to work collectively to reduce health inequalities, support the development of improved and joined up health and social care services and set the strategic direction to improve the health and wellbeing of the local population.
 It is the name given to the City of Wolverhampton Health and Wellbeing Board, a statutory board established under the Health & Social Care Act 2012.
 Here you can find a list of the partner organisations that sit on the Board.

-Health & Wellbeing Together has a responsibility to assess the needs of the local population by developing and overseeing the implementation of the City of Wolverhampton’s Joint Strategic Needs Assessment (JSNA).
-The JSNA is then used to inform the Board’s Joint Health and Wellbeing Strategy.
+Health and Wellbeing Together has a responsibility to assess the needs of the local population by developing and overseeing the implementation of the City of Wolverhampton’s Joint Strategic Needs Assessment (JSNA).
+The JSNA, alongside the views of local people, other community feedback and local data is then used to inform the Board’s Joint Local Health and Wellbeing strategy.

-Health & Wellbeing Together is committed promoting and strengthening system leadership by:
+Health and Wellbeing Together is committed promoting and strengthening system leadership by:

 This approach is underpinned by the Board's Terms of Reference.

-Health and social care partner organisations who sit on Health & Wellbeing Together can submit items for future meetings of the Board by downloading and completing the Agenda Item Request Template.
+Health and social care partner organisations who sit on Health and Wellbeing Together can submit items for future meetings of the Board by downloading and completing the Agenda Item Request Template.